ParetoNetwork/ParetoNetworkServer/README.md

-# ParetoRankingServer
+# ParetoNetworkServer

-Frontand and Backend for calculating ranking.
+Frontand and Backend for calculating ranking and all other functions of the Pareto Network intel feed.

-This implements two parts of the ranking algorithm so far, and it does a client side calculation first primarily for cosmetic purposes.
+This implements two parts of the ranking algorithm so far, and can do a client side calculation first primarily for cosmetic purposes.

 Client Side:
 Gets current balance of Pareto holdings.